rayko/s3_data_packer/README.md

 - `S3DataPacker::Sources::S3Bucket`
 - `S3DataPacker::Sources::Object`

-And 1 pre-defined target:
+And 2 pre-defined target:

 - `S3DataPacker::Targets::S3Bucket`
+- `S3DataPacker::Targets::Object`

 Both bucket related classes operate in the same way, you need to define the name and path of the buckets to read and write the data, as in the main example above.
+Be sure to configure credentials to use these.

 The object source is pretty much a wrapper you can use with some other custom object, passing down which methods to call on it for the packer.
 Any object you pass down in the object source needs to respond to: